 Fungal and Bacterial Cultures

 No doubt, these are not ingredients but fungal and bacterial cultures play a vital role in the production of soy sauce.
 A common filamentous spore of fungi (Aspergillus oryzae also known as ‘koji’)is used in this procedure.
+Lactic acid bacteria can be sourced from animals, but it also occurs naturally in plant fermentation.
+Trusted soy sauce brand - Jolion Foods, produces soy the traditional way and uses naturally occurring lactic acid from plant.

 Traditionally, soy sauce is produced by soaking soybeans with water and roasting the wheat.
 After roasting, the wheat undergoes crushing.
 Then soybeans and wheat are combined with cultured fungi, most often Aspergillus.
 Then the entire mixture was kept for two to three days to grow.